 The building’s classical columns suggest that New York Education occupies the place Justice occupied in classical thought.
 Considering that these are the offices of the bureaucracy, that’s a very scary thought.

 The administrative offices of SUNY (the State University of New York) are in an equally grandiose building at the foot of State Street.
 It’s too large to fit into one photograph.
 The Gothic towers are remarkable:

-The word “education” is derived from the Latin and means “to raise up from within.”
-By the two examples above it seems that the State of New York has built a grand central administration whose purpose can only be to “push down from above”, i.e. indoctrinate.
+The word “education” is derived from Latin and means “to raise up from within.”
+By the two examples above it seems that the State of New York has built a grand central administration whose purpose can only be to “push down from above”, i.e., indoctrinate.

 Next is an old residential area above the state Capitol, now occupied mainly by professionals.
 These are townhouses across from a city park.
 Many have intricately painted trim.
 Most have bay windows on the second floor:

 These townhouses could be mistaken for the Greenwich Village walk-ups found in Manhattan 150 miles downstream:

 Finally, in some mistaken vision of the future, Albany shows you the Governor Nelson A. Rockefeller Empire State Plaza — a group of buildings that include four identical (and identically ugly) concrete towers, a tilted mushroom-type thing, and two stumpy 4-story buildings serving as bookends.
 The Plaza is integrated with the State Capitol across the street and houses various government agencies of the State of New York: